SonarSource/sonar-scanner-maven/develop.md

 *Note* that you have to run `mvn invoker:install` to debug the latest changes in your code!

 #### Integration Tests
-The Integration tests are located in its.
-Before running them, you have to package the `property-dump-plugin`: `mvn -f property-dump-plugin/pom.xml clean install`.
+The Integration tests are located in `its`.

+Before running them, you have to package the `property-dump-plugin`: `mvn -f property-dump-plugin/pom.xml clean package`.

 Then, they can be run as a separate Maven project: `cd its && mvn verify`